avi12/web-ext-deploy/README.md

   I.e. `https://partner.microsoft.com/en-us/dashboard/microsoftedge/EXT_ID`

-- Opera Addons store: The same applies.
+- Opera Add-ons store: The same applies.
 To specify the current OTP, use `--opera-two-factor`
   As for `EXT_ID`, you must provide the extension ID as seen in the store listing URL.

 #### Possible `.env` files: